kevyan123/WDHYsearch/README.md

 # WDHYsearch

-A app to search through the WDHY spreadsheet, using the markers.
+A app to search through the WDHY spreadsheet in R. This app allows for case sensitive, or non-case sensitive searches through the marker column of the spreadsheet.

+This app requires the following packages to be installed: shiny shinyWidgets googlesheets4 stringr rlist httr

+Contact kevyan123@gmail.com with comments or suggestions.